marciprescott/business-card/README.md

-This is a web app that hosts a virtual business card.
+A little web app for a virtual busines card.
+Mostly CSS practice.